Remarks on the reporting

 Summary

-With the 7th D-EITI reporting (reporting year 2022/2023), the D-EITI Multi-Stakeholder Group would like to focus on the following information about the extractive sector and its framework conditions:
+With the eighth D-EITI report (reporting year 2023/2024), the D-EITI Multi-Stakeholder Group would like to focus on the following information relating to the extractive sector and the environment in which it applies:

-In 2022, 69 mining licenses were newly granted nationwide in the sectors considered by D-EITI.
-On the last key date of 31 December 2022, according to the Federal Office of Statistics approx. 1,340 km², i.e. approx. 0.4% of the area of Germany is used as mining land.
-Compared to the previous year, the use of land as mining land has thus fallen minimally (cf. Managing human intervention in nature and landscape).
+In 2023, 59 new mining licenses were granted nationwide in the sectors monitored by the D-EITI.
+According to the Federal Office of Statistics, on the last key date of 31 December 2023, approx. 1,285 km², i.e. approx. 0.36% of the area of the Federal Republic of Germany, was being used as mining land (mining operations, opencast mining, pits, quarries).
+Compared to the previous year, the use of land as mining land has thus fallen minimally (cf. Managing human intervention into natural environments and landscapes).

-The report provides an overview of the contribution of the domestic extractive sector to the relevant energy sources in Germany.
-In 2022, the share of primary energy consumption in Germany accounted for by the natural resources included in the D-EITI reporting was around 35% for crude oil, 23.3% for natural gas and around 10% for lignite.
-Domestic production of crude oil and natural gas covered around 2% and around 5% of consumption in Germany respectively, while lignite production covered around 100%.
-Consumption of exclusively imported hard coal was higher than in the previous year and accounted for around 9.8% of primary energy consumption (see Effects of the energy transition and the structural change on the extraction of natural resources in Germany).
+The report provides an overview of the contribution of the domestic extractive sector and of the relevant energy sources in Germany.
+In 2023 (2024), the share of primary energy consumption in Germany accounted for by the natural resources included in the D-EITI report was around 36.4% (36.5%) for crude oil, 24.6% (25.9%) for natural gas, and around 8.4% (7.6%) for lignite.
+Domestic production of crude oil and natural gas covered around 2% and around 6% of consumption in Germany respectively, while lignite production covered around 100%.
+The share of hard coal in primary energy consumption was lower than in the previous year, amounting to around 8.1% (cf. The extractive industry in Germany).
+In 2024, renewable energies covered 22.4% of final energy consumption and 54.4% of gross electricity consumption in Germany.
+The most important renewable energy source in the electricity sector is wind energy, which accounts for 27% (2024) of German electricity consumption (cf. Effects of the energy transition and structural change on the extraction of natural resources in Germany).

 The report also gives an overview of Employment and Social Affairs.
-At the end of 2022 (2023), around 59,000 people (58,000 people) were employed in the extractive industry.
-This corresponds to around 0.17% of all employees in Germany subject to social security contributions (the same in 2023).
-Compared to the reporting period 2016 (1st D-EITI report), the number of employees in the sector fell by around 12,300 in 2022 (approx. 13,300 in 2023), mainly due to the phasing out of hard coal mining by the end of 2018 (cf. Employment and Social Affairs).
+At the end of 2023 (2024), around 58,000 people (56,000 people) were employed in the extractive industry.
+This corresponds to around 0.17% (0.16%) of all employees in Germany who are subject to social security contributions.
+Compared to the reporting period 2016 (1st D-EITI report), the number of employees in the sector fell by around 13,300 in 2023 (approx. 14,800 in 2024), mainly due to the phasing-out of hard coal mining by the end of 2018.
+At the same time, employment is increasing in the Renewable Energies sector, which provided employment for more than 406,000 people in 2023.
+The report also discusses the legal regulations on social protection, corporate responsibility and due diligence obligations, as well as diversity and equal opportunities for employees in the field of German natural resource extraction (cf. Employment and Social Affairs).

 Risk-based approach for quality assurance of payment data

-At the request of the International EITI Secretariat, the MSG has introduced and further developed a procedure for alternative quality assurance of payment flows in the area of financial transparency, in which the payments made by extractive companies to government agencies are disclosed..
 Since the third reporting cycle, the reconciliation of payments made by extractive companies participating in the D-EITI with the revenues of government agencies, known as payment reconciliation, has been replaced by a general and risk-based analysis of government processes.
-The pilot phase has ended and the developed risk-based approach was included as a standard procedure in the EITI Terms of Reference for implementation in all EITI member countries in October 2024.
+This is used as the basis for quality assurance.
+The risk-based quality assurance of payment data was included by the international EITI Management Board as a standard procedure in the EITI specifications for implementation in all EITI member countries in October 2024.
 The D-EITI is thus successfully contributing to the further development of the international EITI standard.

-The collection of payments, the quality assurance process and the risk assessments were carried out and supported by an independent administrator appointed by the MSG and in accordance with the EITI Standard.
-Participation by the reporting companies was on a voluntary basis.
-As part of the seventh reporting, the independent administrator determined that there is a low risk of irregular payment flows.
-Therefore, a plausibility check of the payment data is sufficient.
-The quality of payment data to government agencies is thus ensured.
+The collection of payments, the quality assurance process and the risk assessments were carried out and supported by an independent administrator appointed by the MSG in accordance with the EITI Standard.
+Participation for the reporting companies was voluntary.
+For the eighth reporting cycle, the Independent Administrator determined that there is a low risk that the payment flows are not in order.
+As such, a plausibility check of the payment data is sufficient.
+This ensures the quality of payment data sent to government agencies.

 MSG objectives for D-EITI

-We, the Multi-Stakeholder Group (MSG), commit to the principles set forth in the 2023 EITI Standard by setting ourselves the following objectives with respect to EITI implementation in Germany:
+We, the Multi-Stakeholder Group (MSG), are committed to the principles set out in the EITI Standard 2023 and have therefore set ourselves the following objectives for the implementation of the EITI in Germany:

-- Achieving an understandable, commensurate and increasingly comprehensive reporting to the general public in compliance with the EITI Standard and in harmony with the EU Accounting and Transparency Directives.
-Besides, added value shall be generated;
+- delivering a gradually expanding, comprehensible and proportionate reporting to the public that meets the EITI Standard and harmonises with the EU Accounting Directive and the EU Transparency Directive.
+At the same time, added value is to be created;

-- Contributing to the further development of the EITI Standard and its implementation and acceptance as a de-facto global standard, to support the global striving for transparency and accountability as well as the fight against corruption in the extractive sector;
+- contributing to the further development of the EITI Standard, its application and acceptance as a truly global standard to support the global quest for transparency and accountability and the fight against corruption in the raw materials business;

-- Substantially enhancing Germany’s credibility in providing political and financial support to the EITI;
+- significantly increasing Germany’s credibility in providing political and financial support to the EITI;